-This methodology has been developed for the Fair Finance Guide International project, which is a collaborative effort of NGO coalitions in Belgium, Brazil, France, Indonesia, Japan, the Netherlands and Sweden.
+This methodology has been developed for the Fair Finance Guide International, which is a collaborative effort of NGO coalitions in Belgium, Brazil, France, Indonesia, Japan, the Netherlands and Sweden.

-The objective of the Fair Finance Guide International project is to encourage Corporate Social Responsibility (CSR) by financial institutions.
+The objective of the Fair Finance Guide International is to encourage Corporate Social Responsibility (CSR) by financial institutions.
 According to ISO 26000, CSR can be defined as the "responsibility of an organization for the impacts of its decisions and activities on society and the environment, through transparent and ethical behaviour that contributes to sustainable development, including health and the welfare of society; takes into account the expectations of stakeholders; is in compliance with applicable law and consistent with international norms of behaviour; and is integrated throughout the organization and practised in its relationships."
 The OECD Guidelines for Multinational Enterprises argue that corporations should "contribute to economic, environmental and social progress with a view to achieving sustainable development."

 This means companies (including financial institutions) not only adhere to legislation and regulations in the countries where they operate, but also are expected to comply with widely supported international conventions, standards, and initiatives that recognise sustainability problems and offer solutions for them - even where these standards are not included in local legislation.
 Companies should comply with these standards in the business operations of their own enterprise and its subsidiaries, but they should also expect their suppliers to comply.
+(See EU 2014 Compendium of Corporate Social Responsibility National Public Policies for a comprehensive overview of CSR standards).

-According to the Fair Finance Guide International project, financial institutions' CSR efforts should primarily concern their core activity: providing capital.
+According to Fair Finance Guide International, financial institutions' CSR efforts should primarily concern their core activity: providing capital.
 Financial institutions offer their clients a wide range of financial services with which they enable companies, governments, and private clients to acquire capital for all kinds of activities.
 This can encompass activities that lead to human rights violations or environmental pollution, as well as activities that contribute to ending malnutrition or improving biodiversity.

-The question the Fair Finance Guide International project raises is, therefore, to what extent financial institutions support, through their financial services, activities that contribute to a socially just and sustainable world.
-According to the Fair Finance Guide, financial institutions should expect companies to whom they provide capital, as well as their suppliers, to comply with widely supported international standards and initiatives.
+The question Fair Finance Guide International raises is, therefore, to what extent financial institutions support, through their financial services, activities that contribute to a socially just and sustainable world.
+According to Fair Finance Guide International, financial institutions should expect companies to whom they provide capital, as well as their suppliers, to comply with widely supported international standards and initiatives.